 Even at nursery level, many schools are starting to teach the fundamentals of reading.
-As your kids will be starting from a young age, we've put together some helpful tips on how to get your little ones loving literacy.
+As your child will be starting from a young age, we've put together some helpful tips on how to get your little one to love literacy.

 Reading from an early age

 Children seem to be learning faster and earlier.
-Don't be surprised to see nursery and reception-aged children coming home with books to read - even if, in the beginning, there are very few or no words.
+Don't be surprised to see nursery and reception-aged children coming home with books to read - even if, in the beginning, there are little to no words.

-Speak with your child's room leader or teacher so that you can develop an understanding of what is going on at school and what you can do to help at home.
+Speak with your child's room leader or teacher so that you can develop an understanding of what’s going on at school and what you can do to extend your child’s learning at home.